mrsimoes/hlnsync/README.md

  - `-n` Dry-run, just show which operations would be performed.

 - `--exclude <glob_pattern> ... <glob_pattern>` Exclude source files and directories by glob patterns.
 There is a corresponding `--include` and these are interpreted as in `rsync --exclude <pattern> source/ target` (beware, compatability has not been fully tested).
- -- A file or directory is excluded if it matches an `exclude` pattern before matching any `include` pattern.
+ - A file or directory is excluded if it matches an `exclude` pattern before matching any `include` pattern.
- -- Each `--exclude` and `--include` option applies to all file trees in the command.
+ - Each `--exclude` and `--include` option applies to all file trees in the command.
- -- Some commands accept `--exclude-once=<pattern>` and `--include-once=<pattern>`, which apply only to the next file tree following the switch and gain precedence over global patterns.
+ - Some commands accept `--exclude-once=<pattern>` and `--include-once=<pattern>`, which apply only to the next file tree following the switch and gain precedence over global patterns.
- -- An initial slash anchors the pattern to the corresponding file tree root.
+ - An initial slash anchors the pattern to the corresponding file tree root.
- -- A trailing slash means the pattern applies only to directories.
+ - A trailing slash means the pattern applies only to directories.

 - `lnsync rsync [options] <tree> <dir> [rsync-options]` Prints an _rsync_ command that would sync target dir from source, skipping _lnsync_ database files.
 Source may be a dir or an offline tree.
 Check the default _rsync_ options provided are what you want.
 To also run the _rsync_ command, use the `-x` switch.

+- `lnsync syncr` This convenience command is like `sync`, but follows it by executing the command created by `rsync` just above.

 ## Creating, Updating, and Accessing the Hash Database
 - `lnsync update <dir>` Update the hash database, creating a new database if none exists, and rehashing all new files and those with a changed modification time (mtime).
 Accepts `--exclude=<pattern>` options.
-- `lnsync update <dir>` Update the hash database, creating a new database if none exists, and rehashing all new files and those with a changed modification time (mtime).
-Accepts `--exclude=<pattern>` options.
 - `lnsync rehash <dir> [<relpath>]+` Force rehashing files specified by paths relative to the root `dir`.
 - `lnsync subdir <dir> <relsubdir>` Update the database at `relsubdir` using any hash value already present in the hash database for `dir`.
 - `lnsync mkoffline <dir> <outputfile>` Update database at `dir` and create corresponding offline database at `outputfile`.
+Use `-f` to force overwriting the output file.
 - `lnsync cleandb <dir>` Remove outdated entries and re-compact the database.
 - `lnsync lookup <tree> [<relpath>+]` Returns (either from db or by recomputing) the hash value for the files, where `tree` may be a a directory or an offline tree.

 ## Finding Files

 - `lnsync cmp <tree1> <tree2>` Recursively compares two file trees.
-Compares files at each path, does not compare the hard link structure.
+If `--hardlinks` is specified, only files at each path are compared, and the hardlink structure is ignored; otherwise both trees need to be fully scanned at the outset.
 Accepts `--exclude=<pattern>` options.
 - `lnsync fdupes [-h] [<tree>]+` Find files duplicated anywhere on the given trees.
 - `lnsync onall [<tree>]+`, `lnsync onfirstonly [<tree>]+`, `lnsync onlastonly [<tree>]+` Find files as advertised.
 Some options: `-M` prunes by maximum size; `-0` prunes empty files; `-1` prints each group of files in a single line, separated by spaces and with escaped backslashes and spaces, like `fdupes`; `-s` sorts output by size.
 Use `-H` to consider multiple links to the same file as distinct files; if this option is not used, print a single, arbitrarily picked path for each multiple-linked file found to satisfy the condition of the command.
 - `lnsync search <tree> [<globpat>]+` Find files one of whose relative paths matches one of the given glob patterns (which are as in `--exclude`).